amshafisal/Lab-03/lab-3-plastic-waste.md

 mapping aesthetics of the plot but we defined the `alpha` level as a characteristic of the plotting geom.

-Answer here: i aesthetic provides color values using specification
+\#Answer Ex3 i aesthetic provides color values using specification

 *Now is a good time to knit your document and commit and push your changes to GitHub with an appropriate commit message.
 Make sure to